-senior vice chair, specialized vice chair, deputy registrar.
+senior vice chair, deputy registrar.

 15. Change in panel - section 238(3)

 I delegate the authority of the chair under section 238(3), to terminate an appointment to a panel, fill a vacancy on a panel, and refer an appeal that is before one panel to another panel, to the following positions: